MicrosoftDocs/defender-docs/exposure-management/microsoft-security-exposure-management.md

 # What is Microsoft Security Exposure Management?

-Extended security posture management (XSPM) combines and integrates tools and processes into  comprehensive solutions for proactively managing organizational security.

-Microsoft Security Exposure Management is a security posture management solution that facilitates XSPM.
-Security Exposure Management provides a unified view of security posture across company data, assets and workloads, and enriches asset information with security context that helps you to manage attack surfaces, identify critical assets, and mitigate exposure risk.
+Microsoft Security Exposure Management is a security solution that provides a unified view of security posture across company data, assets and workloads.
+Security Exposure Management enriches asset information with security context that helps you to manage attack surfaces, identify critical assets, and mitigate exposure risk.

 [!INCLUDE [prerelease](../includes//prerelease.md)]